(Names have been changed to protect the identity of those involved)

 Crazy-Making Fights and Self Harm

 After a while, the fights with Marcia made Austin feel absolutely crazy.
 Her arguments were irrational and demeaning.
-She would always circle back to what a terrible person he was and how he couldn't trust him.
+She would always circle back to what a terrible person he was and how she couldn't trust him.
 She would make him feel guilty by listing all the the things she had done for him and would point out all the ways in which he had failed to live up to his responsibilities.
 She constantly threatened to break up and leave (but never did).
 They would yell and scream at each other--which is something Austin had never done.
 He was not raised around any yelling and screaming.
 This type of violent fighting was so foreign to him, that he was confused and felt like his sanity was going to snap.
-He found that he would do anything to avoid the fights.
-However, if he tried to leave during a fight, she would stand in front of the door, threatening to call the police.
+He found himself willing to do almost anything in order to avoid the fights.
+However, Marcia was literally impossible to please.
+No matter what he did or how he behaved, she would find a way to blame him and make him feel worthless.
+The fights were constant.
+He felt completely trapped.
+He often tried to leave during these fights, but she would stand in front of the door, threatening to call the police.

 Because he could never win these illogical and crazy fights, he would try to escape by hurting himself.
 He would bash his head against walls and furniture, hoping to black out.
-He'd slap himself, just to feel the pain.
+He would slap himself, just to feel the pain.
 Any time we tried to reach out to Austin, Marcia would get angry.
 In her mind, we were racist, evil people who were out to control Austin and ruin a loving relationship.
 Whenever Austin defended his family or tried to reach out to us, she became irate and jealous, and would say awful and terrible things about his siblings and us, his parents.
 She told him often that she wanted to punch our faces.
 She took one of his family pictures and tore our faces out.
-These fights became so stressful, that Austin stopped responding to his family, even becoming angry whenever we tried to reach him...because of the awful fights that it would cause with Marcia.
-He said that at one point, he even started telling Marcia that he hated his family because by telling her the things she wanted to hear, he was able to have some peace and avoid her anger.
+These fights became so stressful, that Austin stopped responding to his family, even to the point of becoming angry whenever we tried to reach him...because of the awful fights that it would cause with Marcia.
+He said that at one point, he even started telling Marcia that he hated his family, because by telling her the things she wanted to hear, he was able to have some peace and avoid her anger.
 After one particular fight, he became so upset that he punched a concrete wall and broke his hand.
 This disqualified him from competing as a collegiate athlete.
-His athletic career used to be so incredibly important to him.
-However, Marcia, resented any time he spent training.
-As parents, we were so concerned to observe this strange apathy about something he used to be so passionate about.
-When he went in for surgery, he told us and everyone else that he had tripped and fell.
-When we asked him how things were going, he always said that things were fine.
+His athletic career (he was a Division 1 collegiate athlete), which had been so incredibly important to him and for which he had worked so hard, was in jeopardy.
+Marcia, resented any time he spent training.
+She constantly made him feel as if he had to choose between his sport and her.
+And unless he chose her, he was a bad person.
+As parents, we were very concerned as we observed Austin becoming apathetic about something he used to be so passionate about.

 Coercive Control describes relationships where one partner systematically dominates the other.
 Tactics can include criticism, isolation, threats, stalking, manipulating, and sometimes abusing physically and sexually.
 Physical and verbal abuse are often present in Coercive Control—but not always.
 With young people, especially, Coercive Control may feel like love.
 The abuser will often say he is doing these things out of love or jealousy.